-The Keneseth Eliyahoo Synagogue is an Orthodox Jewish synagogue located in Forbes Street (renamed as V.B Gandhi Marg) behind Kala Ghoda square in Fort, Mumbai.
+The Keneseth Eliyahoo Synagogue is an Orthodox Jewish synagogue located in Forbes Street (renamed as V.B.
+Gandhi Marg) behind Kala Ghoda square in Fort, Mumbai.
 The Keneseth Eliyahoo Synagogue is the oldest sephardic synagogue in the city (Sephardi or Sephardic are Jewish ethnic group originally from Sepaharad, Spain.)

 After the demolition of the Fort walls in the 1860’s, today this area is the heart of Art district of Mumbai.
 The blue and white building is a grade 2A classical revival structure built in the year 1884 by Jacob Elias Sassoon and Albert Sassoon in memory of their father Eliyahoo David Sassoon.
-The synagogue was designed by Bombay architects Gostling and Morris and was paid for by the Sassoon family, who were prominent philanthropists in Bombay in the nineteenth century.
+The synagogue was designed by Bombay architects Gostling and Morris, and was paid for by the Sassoon family who were prominent philanthropists in Bombay in the nineteenth century.

 David Sassoon (1792-1864) was the treasurer of Baghdad between 1817 -1829.
 He became the leader of the Jewish community in Bombay (now Mumbai) after Baghdadi Jewish emigrated there.
-The Sassoon family is credited to build many prominent structures in Bombay namely David Sassoon Library, The Sassoon Dock, Hospitals, Schools, Orphanages and Charitable Organizations in Mumbai and Pune city.
-The Sassoon Family were wealthy traders with businesses in India & across other countries.
+The Sassoon family is credited to build many prominent structures in Bombay namely – David Sassoon Library, The Sassoon Dock, Hospitals, Schools, Orphanages and Charitable Organizations in Mumbai and Pune city.
+The Sassoon Family were wealthy traders with businesses in India and across other countries.
 There are two more Synagogues in Mumbai build by the Jewish Family – Magen David Synanoguge and Shaar Harahamim Syangogue.

 The Restoration of Keneseth Eliyahoo Synagogue was fully completed in 2019 and a formal reopening ceremony was held on 6th February.